 At Webster University, Department of Nursing students learn from professionals in the health care field and acquire knowledge in class that can be applied the next day at work.
 And the small faculty-to-student ratio ensures close and individualized academic advising.
 Students can establish credit for prior nursing education and/or nursing knowledge and skills, and Webster’s corporate partnerships allow the nursing program to extend tuition discounts to MSN students employed by partners.

 Flexible learning for working professionals.

-The BSN program is tailored to working adults, offering online part-time enrollment in eight-week terms.
+The RN to BSN completion program is tailored to working adults, offering online part-time enrollment in eight-week terms.

-MSN classes are also offered in a Live Virtual (synchronous) format.
+MSN classes are currently offered in a Live Virtual (asynchronous, online plus synchronous weekly Zoom meetings) format.

-Both BSN and MSN programs are accredited by the Accreditation Commission for Education in Nursing.
+Both RN to BSN and MSN programs are accredited by the Accreditation Commission for Education in Nursing.

 Benefits to Earning Your BSN

 - Nurses at the BSN level have higher levels of job satisfaction (Nursing Outlook)